Caparrini/mloptimizer/docs/sections/Basics/index.rst

 defining the hyperparameters to be optimized, and running the optimization.

-The BaseOptimizer class is designed to be subclassed.
-MLOptimizer provides several subclasses of the BaseOptimizer class.
+The BaseOptimizer class is designed to be subclassed. mloptimizer provides several subclasses of the BaseOptimizer class.